ivanchi88/ArduinoGameMachine/README.md

 All game classes you make must inherit form the Game class as it has the display and initialises it in its constructor.

+Games made and in development:

+[V] An space game shooter vs falling asteroids.
+[ ] A recreation of the PONG game.